alexbosworth/balanceofsatoshis/README.md

 # Open channels to public keys in a batch transaction
 bos open "public_keys..."

+# Open a balanced channel with a peer
+bos open-balanced-channel

 # Outputs the sum total of local channel liquidity
 bos outbound-liquidity